ghgeist/texas_border_data_analysis/README.md

   - How accessible is the data?
   - How complete is the data?
   - What are the trends within the data, and what can I understand about the border crisis given these numbers?
-  - Are there any indications of corruption amongst the law enforcement agencies?

 # Installation and Setup